Skip to content

 One of the biggest misconceptions when it comes to being admitted is that you MUST use your private health insurance.

-The truth is that it’s completely up to you whether you make use of your insurance or whether you opt for Medicare – to be treated as a public patient – in the public system.
+The truth is, it’s completely up to you whether you use your insurance or whether you opt for Medicare – to be treated as a public patient – in the public system.

 What does it mean to be a private patient in a public hospital?

-Australian residents who choose to be treated as a private patient in a public hospital will have some hospital costs covered by Medicare, and, depending on your cover, your health insurance will pay some or all the remaining fees for accommodation, theatre, doctors and specialists, although you may also have out of pocket expenses to pay.
+Australian residents who choose to be treated as a private patient in a public hospital will have some hospital costs covered by Medicare, and, depending on your cover, your health insurance will pay some or all the remaining fees for accommodation, theatre, doctors and specialists, although you may still out-of-pocket expenses to pay.

-International members will always be treated as a private patient, with hospital fees covered by your OSHC or OVHC, although some out of pocket costs may apply.
+International members will always be treated as private patients, with hospital fees covered by your OSHC or OVHC, although some out-of-pocket costs may still apply.

-Some public hospitals might offer you a few ‘bonuses’ if you use your private health insurance to get treated.
-This could be free newspapers and TV access and different meal options.
-You might also have the option to choose your doctor – but this is all dependent on your condition, the size of the hospital and whether the doctor has practising rights at the hospital.
+Some public hospitals might offer you a few ‘bonuses’ if you use your private health insurance for treatment.
+This could include newspapers or TV access, or the option to choose your doctor – but this is all dependent on your condition, the size of the hospital and whether the doctor has practising rights at the hospital.

-Other hospital charges like accommodation and theatre fees are likely to be covered under your insurer, provided the treatment is covered on your policy, but you should always check your nib cover before going to hospital in your member account or by calling 13 16 42.
-On top of this, your doctor might also charge a higher fee for being a private patient, which isn’t covered by Medicare and may not be covered by your health insurer.
+• Affordability of out-of-pocket costs: Even with private cover, you could face excesses or gap fees.
+Choosing private cover only makes sense if the expected out-of-pocket costs don’t outweigh the benefits.
+You should always check your nib cover before going to hospital- either in your member account or by calling 13 16 42.
+Your doctor might charge a higher fee for being a private patient, which isn’t covered by Medicare and may not be covered by your health insurer.

 Are there any questions I should ask?